-- Casualties showing signs of a severe problem with their circulation, called "shock" (see page 60) are best placed lying on their back. - If there is no evidence of injury, lifting the legs may help improve the circulation.
-This is called passive leg raising. - Assist a responsive casualty who is experiencing non-traumatic chest pain that is suspected to be a heart attack (myocardial infarction), to take aspirin (see CHAPTER 5).
+- Casualties showing signs of a severe problem with their circulation, called "shock" (see page 57) are best placed lying on their back. - If there is no evidence of injury, lifting the legs may help improve the circulation.
+This is called passive leg raising. - Assist a responsive casualty who is experiencing non-traumatic chest pain that is suspected to be a heart attack (myocardial infarction), to take aspirin (see page 50).

-DO NOT give aspirin to anyone with a known allergy or reaction, such as severe asthma.
+DO NOT suggest anyone taking aspirin with a known allergy or reaction, such as severe asthma.